Paweł Rybak

-Paweł Rybak (born 8 January 1967) is a Polish former football manager and former player, who played as a defender.
+Paweł Rybak (born 8 January 1967) is a Polish former professional football manager and player who played as a defender.

 Career

 He started his career with LZS Wola Rzeczycka.
 In 1986 he joined Stal Stalowa Wola, for which he played 87 games and scored 4 goals in the top division.
 In February 2004, the Polish club announced that they had parted ways with Rybak.
 After leaving Stal, he represented Sokół Nisko.

 He managed LZS Turbia and OKS Mokrzyszów.